 Using the right engine oil is key to a smooth running engine.
 Similarly, communicating with the right vocabulary is essential to a smooth running project.
-But the vocabulary of project management is not only extensive but tends to consist of different "dialects" according to the type of project, the technology involved, and the sponsoring organization.
+But the vocabulary of project management is not only extensive but tends to consist of different "dialects" or jargon according to the type of project, the technology involved, and the sponsoring organization.

 It would be nice if everyone agreed and understood the same meaning for a given label.
-But language is a living lexicon leading to changes by general consensus over time and, in any case, authors are entitled to define terms in their own way to suit their particular purpose.
+But language is a living lexicon leading to changes by general consensus over time and, in any case, authors are entitled to define terms in their own way to suit their particular uses.
 Language serves us much better this way.
 Unfortunately, the inappropriate application of copyright can also lead authors into attempting to say the same thing but in different words.

 Hence the purpose of this Glossary — to help you see what others think and to make the best selection for your particular project environment.
 As you will see, web technology allows us to provide links within the definitions quoted, to connect to terms defined elsewhere in the Glossary.
 This is intended to help you to better understand the term you are looking at.